 We will deal with these in order and then finish with a few suggestions on deck planking.

 1. HULL PREPARATION

-Using a file, fine rasp or coarse sandpaper on a wooden block, or a combination of all of these, bevel the edges of the frames so that the planks will come in contact with a full thickness of each frame – not just a sharp leading or trailing edge.
-While the ―midship‖ frames will require little adjustment, those toward the bow and stern will require more.
+Using a file, fine rasp or coarse sandpaper on a wooden block, or a combination of all of these, bevel the edges of the frames so that the planks will come in contact with the full thickness of each frame – not just a sharp leading or trailing edge.
+While the ―midship‖ frames will require a little adjustment, those toward the bow and stern will require more.
 A piece of broomstick with sandpaper glued to it will make it easier to shape those frames with a hollow curve.

 Use a plank and lay it over the frames in various positions to check the bevel (i.e. the plank should touch the full face of each frame as it is bent around them).
 If you do have a hollow spot on one (or more) frame(s) it can be built up using slivers of timber